Owen Nolan: 2006–2011

-In the summer of 2006, during free agency, Nolan contemplated joining many teams before signing a one-year, US$1 million contract with the Phoenix Coyotes.
+In August 2006, during free agency, Nolan contemplated joining many teams before signing a one-year, US$1 million contract with the Phoenix Coyotes.
 He scored 16 goals to go with 24 assists during his only year in Phoenix before becoming a free agent once again.

 On 2 July 2007, Nolan signed with the Calgary Flames.
-On 22 October 2007, Nolan played his 1000th game.

-On 30 January 2008, Nolan had his 11th career hat trick and first hat trick since 1999 in a 5–4 victory over former team the San Jose Sharks.
-He was honoured as the game's first star as his hat trick included a short-handed goal and the game winner, and Nolan also had a decisive victory in a second-period fight with Mike Grier.
-On 13 April 2008, Nolan scored the game-winning goal in game three of the first round of the 2008 NHL Playoffs against his former team San Jose Sharks.
-It was his first playoff goal since 2002, when he was a member of the Sharks and the 19th playoff goal of his 18-year career.
+On 22 October, Nolan played his 1,000th NHL game.
+On 30 January 2008, Nolan had his 11th career hat trick and first hat trick since 1999 in a 5–4 victory over former team, the San Jose Sharks.
+He was honoured as the game's first star as his hat trick included a short-handed goal and the game-winner, and Nolan also had a decisive victory in a second-period fight with Mike Grier.
+On 13 April, Nolan scored the game-winning goal in game three of the first round series of the 2008 Stanley Cup playoffs against his former team San Jose Sharks.
+It was his first playoff goal since 2002, when he was a member of the Sharks, and the 19th playoff goal of his 18-year career.
+He later scored a goal in Game 7 of that series, though it was part of a 5-3 loss.

 On 6 July 2008, Nolan signed a two-year, $5.5 million contract with the Minnesota Wild.
-On 10 March 2009, Nolan scored his 400th (and 401st) goal of his NHL career with the Minnesota Wild against the San Jose Sharks.
+On 10 March 2009, Nolan scored his 400th (and 401st) goal of his NHL career with the Wild against the San Jose Sharks.

-A free agent prior to the 2010–11 season, and with the intention of continuing his NHL career, Nolan was unable to secure an NHL contract.
-With the beginning of the season underway, in order to garner interest and keep in game condition, Nolan signed a one-month contract with Swiss team, ZSC Lions of the National League A, on 20 October 2010.
+A free agent before the 2010–11 season, and intending to continue his NHL career, Nolan was unable to secure an NHL contract.
+With the beginning of the season underway, to garner interest and keep in game condition, Nolan signed a one-month contract with the Swiss team, ZSC Lions of the National League A, on 21 October 2010.
+He then signed an extension with ZSC Lions until 23 January 2011.

 On 4 August 2011, Nolan signed a tryout contract with the Vancouver Canucks, returning to the NHL after a year in Switzerland.
-He was then released by the Vancouver Canucks on 25 September 2011, admittedly due to issues with his family.
+He was then released by the Canucks on 25 September 2011, admittedly due to issues with his family.

 Retirement

-On 7 February 2012, Nolan announced his retirement from professional hockey, at a press conference in San Jose five days before his 40th birthday.
-He was then immediately chosen for a ceremonial puck drop in a game against the Calgary Flames.
+On 7 February 2012, Nolan announced his retirement, at a press conference in San Jose five days before his 40th birthday.
+He was then chosen for a ceremonial puck drop in a game against the Calgary Flames on 8 February.

 All-Star appearances

-Nolan has been chosen as an NHL all-star in 1991–92, 1995–96, 1996–97, 1999–2000, 2001–02.
-He was the runner-up to Mark Recchi for the All-Star game MVP in 1997, during which he performed a memorable 'called shot', pointing to the top corner of the net on a breakaway and promptly scoring there against Dominik Hašek to complete a hat trick.
+Nolan has played in the NHL All-Star Game in 1992, 1996, 1997, 2000 and 2002.
+He was the runner-up to Mark Recchi for the All-Star Game MVP in 1997, during which he performed a memorable 'called shot', pointing to the top corner of the net on a breakaway and promptly scoring there against Dominik Hašek to complete a hat trick.